isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/how-changi-airport-came-to-be.md

 Lee revealed that the consultants initially had not recommended Changi because of “the cost of relocating to Changi plus the loss of $800 million in investments already made on Paya Lebar”.
 He recalled that the Cabinet had reluctantly agreed to the decision to build the airport at Changi.[^5]

 Before the plan could be implemented, however, the world was gripped by the oil crisis that began in 1973.
-The price of oil quadrupled and air traffic slowed down.
-Also, with the larger-capacity Boeing 747s taking to the skies, fewer planes were using Paya Lebar.
-All this meant that the pressure on the airport was reduced and the need for a second runway became less pressing.
+The price of oil had quadrupled leading to a reduction in air traffic.
+Also, with the larger-capacity Boeing 747s taking to the skies and carrying more passengers, there were fewer smaller planes landing at Paya Lebar.
+All these meant that the pressure on the airport was reduced and the need for a second runway became less pressing.

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/how-changi-airport-came-to-be/20170000052%20img0271.jpg)
 <div style="background-color: white;">Aerial photograph of the Royal Air Force base in Changi, 1950s.
 In 1975, parts of the air base were acquired to build Changi Airport. <i>RAFSA Collection, courtesy of National Archives of Singapore.</i></div>